 How to Green Your Summer: Tips for Making Your Summer Vacation Green

 With the heat of summer in full swing, you've got some free time and some hot days before you.
-That means time to spend at the beach, with the kids, away on vacation, etc...
+That means time to visit the beach with the kids, go away on vacation, etc...

-From backyard cookouts and ball games totrips to the local zoo and your Outer Banks vacation, there are planty of ways you can reduce your carbon footprint.
+During backyard cookouts and ball games to trips to the local zoo and your Outer Banks vacation, there are planty of ways you can reduce your carbon footprint.

-Here area few tips on how you can make sure your summer vacation is looking and feelings its greenest.
+Here are a few tips on how you can make sure your summer vacation is looking and feeling its greenest.

 Cool and easy.